Funny stuff happens daily in the first grade classroom whenever you have smart and creative thinkers, like I do!

 (Well, I thought it was funny!)

-I told my assistant and the class to be sure to listen to the announcements because I’d be speaking to them and to others in the school on the intercom this morning.
+This morning, I told my Firsties and my assistant to be sure to listen to the announcements because I’d be speaking to them and to others on the school intercom system.

-So, later - after I made the announcements - I dashed back down the hall to the classroom and eagerly asked, “How'd I do?
-Did you hear me?!”
+So, later - after I made the announcements - I dashed back down the hall to my classroom and eagerly asked, “How'd I do?
+Did you hear me?”